GSA/digitalgov.gov/content/posts/2014-09-22-usgs-picture-puzzle-do-you-see-changes-to-the-coast.md

   - USGS
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/250-x-355-NJ\_Loc3\_Mantoloking_Breach-lg.jpg" alt="Before and after photos, New Jersey, Mantoloking Breach" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/250-x-355-NJ\_Loc3\_Mantoloking_Breach-lg.jpg" alt="Before and after photos, New Jersey, Mantoloking Breach" %}

 If you are a coastal resident, go to the beach, or are interested in digital volunteering, you can be a tremendous help in identifying and classifying changes that storms make to our coast after severe storms.